High Cross, Leicestershire: The Roman Settlement

+Eighteenth century monument

-High Cross stone monument was built in 1712.
-Funded by the Earl of Denbigh it celebrated the victories against France by the Duke of Blenheim as well as marking the centre of Roman Britain.
+A stone monument at High Cross was built in 1712.
+Funded by the local landowner, the Earl of Denbigh, it celebrated the victories against France by the Duke of Marlborough as well as marking the centre of Roman Britain.
 It consisted of four Doric columns with an orb and cross above.
 It was struck by lightning in 1791 and only the plinth remains today.
 The stone monument was preceded by a wooden cross and was the site of a medieval gibbet.

+The two Latin inscriptions on either side the monument have been translated as:

+High Cross today

 In modern times, this section of Watling Street is now a dual carriageway section of the A5, the southern part of the Fosse Way is a B road, and the northern route of the Fosse is now a track which is a part of a long-distance path called the Leicestershire Round.